mongodb/go-client-mongodb-atlas/CONTRIBUTING.md

 - Run `make lint` to validate against our linting rules.

 We provide a git pre-commit hook to format and check the code, to install it run `make link-git-hooks`

+## Maintainer's Guide

+Reviewers, please ensure that the CLA has been signed by referring to [the contributors tool](https://contributors.corp.mongodb.com/) (internal link).